Healthy Vegan Black Bean Breakfast Burrito

 This girl loves her breakfast burritos…and this vegan black bean breakfast burrito has my whole family singing its praises!
 Rich and hearty black beans and creamy sweet potatoes are a match made in heaven.
 It comes together in one pan, in about 30 minutes and makes a big batch so it’s perfect for meal prep.

 In my opinion, the breakfast burrito is one of the greatest real world culinary inventions of my lifetime.
 For starters, I love a savoury breakfast.
 But this is a hearty, savoury breakfast that you can hold in one hand and take on a morning walk.
 I mean, what’s not to like?

 As a self-professed breakfast burrito connoisseur, I have a few gripes about the kind you get in the coffee shop.
 For starters, sketchy tortillas packed with weird dough conditioners.
 The other issue?
-I can never figure out why restaurants layer SO much rice or potato into their burritos.
+Why do restaurants layer SO much rice or potato into their burritos?!
 I’m no marathoner…I don’t need all that starch to sit at my desk all day.
 But what I do need is protein + fibre to keep me full, which is usually in short supply in takeout vegan breakfast burritos.
 Because there’s no room for it because of all that RICE.

 Ha ha, obviously I have issues to work out.
-So I dreamed up my ultimate vegan breakfast burrito: saucy, hearty and absolutely packed to the gills with veggies!
+So I dreamed up my ultimate vegan breakfast burrito: saucy, hearty and absolutely packed to the gills with high fiber foods like veggies!
 Depending on the wrap you use, and how much you stuff them, each burrito will have in the ball park of 10-15 grams of protein plus about as many grams of fibre.

 Health Benefits of Black Beans